CircleOnCircles/CircleOnCircles/README.md

 # CircleOnCircles, a Utopia Architecture.

-#Pythonista #Anime #Goenka #Contrarian #OSINT #Codustry

-wannabe: #rust

-> "I am willing to give all my data to a transparent algorithm.
+"I am willing to give all my data to a transparent algorithm.
 In return, could you help me finish my todolist?"

 ## Free to Fork/PR My TODO list